 Closure date set for GM Lordstown supplier

-AUSTINTOWN — Source Providers Inc., a subsidiary of Comprehensive Logistics Co. and a supplier to the General Motors Lordstown plant, has given notice of the date it will permanently close.
+A date is set for the planned closure of a township facility that supplies the General Motors Lordstown plant.

+Comprehensive Logistics Co., which operates Source Providers Inc. on Victoria Road, notified the state it will “lay off a significant portion of its workforce” on March 8.

-According to a Worker Adjustment and Retraining Notification (WARN) to the state filed Dec.
-21 and posted this week by the Ohio Department of Job and Family Services, Source Providers will “lay off a significant portion of its workforce” March 8.
+That’s according to a Worker Adjustment and Retraining Notification (WARN) filed Dec.
+21 and posted this week by the Ohio Department of Job and Family Services.

 Comprehensive Logistics sent a letter Dec.
-19 to Source Providers employees, informing them the Victoria Road facility would close due to General Motors’ planned shutdown of the Lordstown plant.
+19 to Source Providers employees, informing them the facility would close due to General Motors’ planned shutdown of the Lordstown plant.

 The Source Providers closure is expected to impact about 180 people, according to a United Steelworkers representative who represents workers there.